Clean Air Blog

 Southcoast AQMD, based in California has a program where they compare air quality monitors with high grade reference equipment.
 This provides independent test data for dozens of models, from low cost ones like the QP Lite to ones costing thousands of dollars.
 For PM2.5, all the results are published here.

-Several of our units already have results available from Southcoast AQMD.
+Several units already have results available from Southcoast AQMD.
 All showed strong correlations with the reference equipment for PM2.5 measurements, and low mean errors - often beating monitors costing thousands of dollars!

 Model